irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### Bows/crossbows:
 * Added body armor piercing to all bows and crossbows by default.
 * Updated damage/accuracy/stability stats, so bows and crossbows would feel slightly more different one from another.
-* Both bows and crossbows can now gain benefit from "Body Expertise" skill, allowing you to rely only on bodyshots if you use it.
+* Both bows and crossbows can now gain benefit from "Body Expertise" skill, allowing you to rely only on bodyshots if you use this combo.
 * Fixed stats for some bows that displayed incorrect information.

 ### OVE9000 Saw:
 * Allows for reloads at any time.
 * Can now always penetrate enemy body armor regardless of skills/attachments.
-* No longer deals extra damage with headshots, except for Bulldozers.
+* Can only deal extra damage with headshots to Bulldozers, or if "Body Expertise" skill is used.
-* Can now pick up ammo with Saw Massacre (ACED) skill.
+* Can now pick up ammo with Aced "Saw Massacre" skill.

 ### Flamethrowers:
 Ammo capacity was reduced, reload speed and damage were increased.